 The field has been accelerating rapidly in the past few years, starting with three companies at the end of 2015, (SuperMeat being one), and rising up to over 70 companies and projects around the world.
-While there are discussions and collaborations regarding cross industry areas such as regulation, most companies are at a sensitive state of their development, which makes it still challenging for deeper level collaborations that would come as the industry matures further. .
+While there are discussions and collaborations regarding cross-industry areas such as regulation, most companies are in a sensitive stage of their development, which makes it still challenging for deeper-level collaborations that would come as the industry matures further. .

 What are the biggest obstacles cultured meat startups like yours face?
 And how have/will you overcome them?

-The two main challenges in cultured meat commercialization are the scale and cost.
+The two main challenges in cultured meat commercialization are scale and cost.
 This translates to the efficiency and complexity of the production process and to the cost of the feed provided to the animal cells and matured meat tissues.
-The Chicken symbolises SuperMeat’s milestone of a scalable manufacturing process which has a clear path to commercial viability.
-In our current focus towards commercialization we put a lot of emphasis on optimizing the process to achieve greater yields, translating to higher conversion from feed to meat, similar to the conventional meat industry’s ongoing efforts to improve its FCR (Feed Conversion Ratio).
+The Chicken symbolizes SuperMeat’s milestone of a scalable manufacturing process that has a clear path to commercial viability.
+In our current focus on commercialization, we put a lot of emphasis on optimizing the process to achieve greater yields, translating to higher conversion from feed to meat, similar to the conventional meat industry’s ongoing efforts to improve its FCR (Feed Conversion Ratio).

-The second area which will play an important role in cost reduction is the feed cost, as it amounts to 60-80% of the end cost of the product, similar to the relative cost effect of the feed in traditional meat manufacturing processes.
-The first step to reduce the cost of the feed is to remove all animal derived ingredients which are expensive, not scalable, as well as problematic to the end product on many levels.
-SuperMeat achieved this in early 2020, developing a feed which is 100% free of animal derived ingredients.
+The second area which will play an important role in cost reduction is the feed cost, as it amounts to 60-80% of the end cost of the product, similar to the relative cost effectiveness of the feed in traditional meat manufacturing processes.
+The first step to reducing the cost of the feed is to remove all animal-derived ingredients which are expensive, not scalable, as well as problematic to the end product on many levels.
+SuperMeat achieved this in early 2020, developing a feed that is 100% free of animal-derived ingredients.

 The next steps for cost reduction of the feed would be optimizing the components of the feed by removing unneeded ingredients and transitioning to food grade and clean label components sourced efficiently.

-These benefits to the manufacturing process not only make it more sustainable to produce animal protein, but also amount to an overall higher product quality which will benefit the consumer nutritionally and sensorially.
+These benefits to the manufacturing process not only make it more sustainable to produce animal protein but also amount to an overall higher product quality which will benefit the consumer nutritionally and sensorial.

 How does clean meat fit into the current, traditional meat market?